NVIDIA/torch-harmonics/README.md

 coeffs = sht(signal)
 ```

-`torch_harmonics` also implements a distributed variant of the SHT located in `torch-harmonics.distributed`.
+To enable scalable model-parallelism, `torch-harmonics` implements a distributed variant of the SHT located in `torch_harmonics.distributed`.

 ### Cite us